Have you ever thought of elevating the look of your balcony and home? Solar lights are an excellent way to light your garden and pathways at night.

 You must regularly check the battery of the solar lights for corrosion.
 Corrosion hinders the charging capacity of the batteries and results in malfunctioning of the solar outdoor lights.

 While inspecting the batteries for corrosion, look for white dust and dust them off with a soft-bristle brush.
 If the corrosion is light, it will be quickly dusted off the brush.
-However, you must repeat the same process with fine-grit sandpaper instead.
+However, you will need to repeat the same process with fine-grit sandpaper instead.

 If batteries are corroded, you might consider replacing them.
 Additionally, try to replace your batteries with NiMH (Nickel Metal Hydride) batteries instead of NiCd batteries.